cpraveen/numa/best.md

 In a strictly convex normed space $X$ there is at most one best approximation to an $x \in X$ out of a given subspace $Y$.
 :::

 We cannot use the results of this chapter to show uniqueness of minimax problem since maximum norm is not strictly convex.
-We have shown the uniqueness of minimax using different techniques in previous chapter, using equioscillation property.
+We have shown the uniqueness of minimax by different techniques in previous chapter, using equioscillation property.

 :::{prf:corollary}
 :label: cor:hfdbest